In this section

 When emergencies happen, Children’s Wisconsin is here to provide your child with the best and safest care — 24/7.
-Our emergency department and trauma center (EDTC) only treats kids and teens, offering a level of pediatric expertise and a reassuring, child-friendly environment you won’t find at any other hospital in Southeastern Wisconsin.
 From simple cuts and broken bones to complicated, life-threatening injuries, we care for more injured kids than any other hospital in the state.

 If your child needs emergency care, there’s no better place to be than Children’s Wisconsin.
 They’ll have immediate access to pediatric experts in more than 70 specialties.
 Our highly skilled, compassionate team works together to ensure that your child receives the right care for their physical, emotional and developmental needs:

 - Board-certified pediatric physicians have additional training in pediatrics and pediatric emergency medicine.